Sottix99/Loan-Eligibility-Bayesian-Prediction/README.md

 In my problem set the most important metric trought it evaluating the models is the Recall.
 This metric is very usefull when there is a high cost associated with False Negative, In fact, if a model classifies many people who will not pay the loan as eligible to get it, this will create serious risks for the bank.
-This metric is always higher than 90%
+This metric is always higher than 90%.
+The difference between the various models, holding the random seed generator constant, is low.
+Therefore, the three models can be expected to act similarly.

 ![c](Comparison.png)